canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 ## Overview

 This guide intended to introduce end users to complete ML workflow using Kubeflow.
-In particular, examples of Kubeflow pipelines using Katib hyperparameter tuning and MLFlow model registry are presented along with some common pipeline steps and interfaces such as S3.
+In particular, examples of Kubeflow Pipelines using Katib hyperparameter tuning and MLFlow model registry are presented along with some common pipeline steps and interfaces such as S3.

+For more detailed documentation on Kubeflow Pipelines refer to https://www.kubeflow.org/docs/components/pipelines/

+For more detailed documentation on Kubeflow Katib refer to https://www.kubeflow.org/docs/components/katib/

 The following diagram outlines ML workflow presented in this guide.
 Major pipeline steps include:
 - Ingestion of dataset.